petazeta/youronlineshop/README.txt

 *Installation*
 **************

-I want you to use this program so I would do as much as I can to support you in the installation process or with any other issue: melchorherrera@gmail.com
+I would support you in the installation process or with any other issue: melchorherrera@gmail.com

 1 - Upload the files to your web server.
 2 - Unpack it to the destination folder.